 While the complex jurisdictional situation in the Lapwai Creek Watershed can be a challenge to adaptive governance, it can also enhance opportunities for adaptive governance.
 The presence of multiple governments asserting jurisdiction provides more opportunities for shared knowledge and increased collaboration.
 When multiple agencies monitor and then share information about a watershed, each managing entity benefits from increased information.
 This can result in more sophisticated management changes.
 Ultimately, the results of these changes are monitored by multiple agencies, culminating in more responsive adaptive management.
 Additionally, when agencies collaborate on management implementation strategies, they create a more resilient management structure.
 By allocating resources from multiple agencies to a management plan, the implementation is not dependent on any one agency.
 The presence of multiple agencies helps ensure that the agencies most capable of implementing plans do so and that more than one agency addresses implementation.

-Indeed, in assessments of the Lapwai Creek community, interviewees have expressed nterest in such adaptive management schemes.
+Indeed, in assessments of the Lapwai Creek community, interviewees have expressed interest in such adaptive management schemes.
 “According to many of the interviewees, counties and the Nez Perce Tribe have not traditionally partnered on these issues, but several stakeholders, including county government representatives, expressed interest in seeing stronger working relationships.”
 By fostering stronger working relationships, the stakeholder will work toward developing adaptive governance within the Lapwai Creek Watershed.
 Ultimately, application of adaptive governance will allow stakeholders to fully utilize the many resources within the watershed with minimal impact.
 When resources are fully utilized, the overall resilience of watershed governance will increase.

 Conclusion